F3v1/Python/README.md

 Automatically sorts files into categorized folders such as Images, Documents, Videos, Music, Archives, and Others.

 ### 🔐 Project 3 – bruteforce.py
-A kinda powerful python brute force script for password-generation...
+A python brute force script for password-generation...
 Like what did you expect?

 ---